b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/README.md

 (12) undefined. https://adventure-works.com/orders/1.
 (13) undefined. http://pypi.python.org/pypi/python-spidermonkey.

-Does JSON preclude YAML, and vice versa, or do they serve their respective functions in concert, given my project and usecase?
+**Does JSON preclude YAML, and vice versa, or do they serve their respective functions in concert, given my project and usecase?**

 JSON and YAML do not necessarily preclude each other; they can indeed serve their respective functions in concert, depending on the requirements of your project and use case.

 **JSON** is typically used for data interchange between servers and web applications due to its lightweight nature and ease of parsing by machines.
-It is particularly well-suited for web APIs where data is frequently exchanged⁵.
+It is particularly well-suited for web APIs where data is frequently exchanged.

 **YAML**, on the other hand, is more human-readable and is often used for configuration files and settings due to its clear and concise format.
-It supports complex data structures and is beneficial in scenarios where human intervention is more common².
+It supports complex data structures and is beneficial in scenarios where human intervention is more common.

-For your project, you could use **YAML** for configuration files, documentation, and other areas where human readability is paramount. **JSON** could be used for the APIs that handle data interchange between the backend and frontend, especially if you are dealing with web technologies where JSON is ubiquitous⁵.
+For your project, you could use **YAML** for configuration files, documentation, and other areas where human readability is paramount. **JSON** could be used for the APIs that handle data interchange between the backend and frontend, especially if you are dealing with web technologies where JSON is ubiquitous.

 It's also worth noting that YAML is a superset of JSON, meaning that any JSON file is also valid YAML.
-This compatibility can be advantageous when you want to use both formats in different parts of your project without losing the ability to interoperate between them¹.
+This compatibility can be advantageous when you want to use both formats in different parts of your project without losing the ability to interoperate between them.

 In summary, both JSON and YAML have their strengths and can be used together effectively.
-The choice between them should be based on the specific needs of each part of your project, such as the need for human readability or efficient data interchange³⁴..
+The choice between them should be based on the specific needs of each part of your project, such as the need for human readability or efficient data interchange.

 Source: Conversation with Bing, 15/04/2024
 (1) Data format: YAML vs JSON - apidog.com. https://apidog.com/blog/yaml-vs-json/.